-Guest post by Sakina Murdock, author of the new paranormal urban fantasy novel, A Bagful of Dragon.
+Guest post by Sakina Murdock, author of the occult thriller, A Bagful of Dragon.

 Look, in the interests of all that is holy---or rather, honest and transparent---hands up, I'm also known as Kevin's partner.
 What's worse, I'm an indie author though I promise not to sell you my book.
 No, really.
 But this blog post is an honest foray into the wilderness that is the book world outside Amazon, and I can assure you, with no stain on my conscience, that I am pretty much a newcomer to that foggy jungle.
 A complaining, reluctant one at that.
 And yes, I'm an author who has on occasion sold her books only on Amazon, due to laziness and lack of foresight and that loss of interest that can often happen to authors after they've written their opus maximum and discovered how much work marketing really is.

 Now, for my sins (of which there are many) I've been taxed with explaining to complete strangers the joy of discovering lesser-known books and bookshops away from the 25-lane motorway that is Amazon.

 Because when Amazon finally collapses under the sheer weight of its capitalist ego, indie authors, presses and bookshops will still exist, and readers will need to know where to find them and whether or not it's worth the effort.
 In fact, the independent publishing scene that has been so well established (due to a combination of Amazon's early enablement, the internet and the rise of e-readers) will be able to move on as though the book megamarket never existed ... again, as long as readers know they're out there.